|

 cards that use floppy disk adapters.

-Certain digital cameras have video output
+Certain mobile device digital cameras have video output

 that allow the camera to send out an NTSC or PAL video signal